This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Acoustics – Characteristics of Audible Sound”.

 7. The intensity of sound depends on the ear of the listener.

 Explanation: Intensity of sound is independent of the ear of the listener.
 However, loudness does depend on the ear of the listener.
-There is a possibility that the same listener gives different judgements about the loudness of sounds having the same intensity but different frequencies.
+There is a possibility that the same listener gives different judgments about the loudness of sounds having the same intensity but different frequencies.

 8. _________ is the number of cycles made by a sounding body per unit time.